Cheesy Pizza Rolls

 - 1/2 pound Johnsonville® Ground Mild Italian sausage, cooked and crumbled

 - 1/4 cup grated Parmesan cheese

 - Crushed red pepper flakes, optional

 - Preheat oven to 400°.
 On a lightly floured surface, roll dough into a 16x10-in. rectangle.
 Brush with pasta sauce to within 1/2 in. of edges.

 - Bake 20 minutes; sprinkle with remaining mozzarella cheese.
-Bake until golden brown, 5-10 more minutes.
+Bake until golden brown, 5-10 minutes more.
 If desired, serve with minced fresh basil and crushed red pepper flakes.
-Yield: 8 appetizers.

 Test Kitchen Tips